andrewistiny/intro-to-aws/README.md

     +-- styles.css
     +-- app.js
 ```
-2. Create a `GET` request to your Lambda function, which calls the [Chuck Norris API](http://www.icndb.com/api/) random jokes endpont.
-Render out a random joke to your frontend everytime you refresh your browser.
+3. Use axios in your `app.js` to get a random food from your newly created GET endpoint
+4. Render the following to your browser `Today, I will eat INSERT_FOOD_VALUE`
+5. Your browser should render a different food everytime you refresh

 ## Resources
 [What is AWS?](https://aws.amazon.com/what-is-aws/)